Starting a Non-Profit Organization in Kansas

 File formation documents with the Secretary of State

-One of the first steps you will want to take is to file your formation documents with the Kansas Secretary of State.
-Non-profits may use Form AI to file articles of incorporation with the Secretary of State or they may draft articles and file those with the Secretary of State.
+One of the first steps to take to form a non-profit organization is to file formation documents with the Kansas Secretary of State.
+Non-profits may use Form AI to file articles of incorporation with the Secretary of State or may draft articles and file those with the Secretary of State.
 The filing fee for formation documents is $20.

 Notes on filing Form AI